thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ![stub_05](res/stub_05.png)
 ![stub_06](res/stub_06.png)

-- Complicated part beacause of the `MS3` and `MS4` thin stubs.
+- Complicated part because of the `MS3` and `MS4` thin stubs.
 First let's remove the vertical lines of the `MS12` and `MS16` tees.
 Then a possibility is to reduce a little the mesh resolution to center the inner stubs vertical mesh lines. `110` instead of `100` looks good.

   ```matlab
   mesh.x = [mesh.x, ...